Septoplasty is a surgery to straighten a

 To prepare for surgery, follow any instructions provided by your doctor.

-Talk to your doctor about your medicines, including vitamins, herbs, or dietary supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+Talk to your doctor about your medications, including vitamins, herbs, or dietary supplements.
+You may be asked to stop taking some medications up to one week before the procedure, like:

 - If you are having local anesthesia for the procedure, it is likely that no other special preparation is needed.
 If you will be having general anesthesia, your doctor will give you additional instructions.